 Yup, school is back in full swing and Cootie Season is upon us.
 Every year at this time I dread the spread – and I’m talking germs.
 During the summer we seem to be robust and healthy.
-I know it’s largely because it’s mostly family time, lots of sunshine, fresh air, swimming (in chlorinated water) and fresh fruit and veggies.
+I know the fact we’re good and healthy is largely because it’s mostly family time, lots of sunshine, fresh air, swimming (in chlorinated water) and fresh fruit and veggies.
 Once school begins, I know the kiddos are going to be exposed to more germs and a not-so-clean environment.
 I dread the spread!
 So, its my plan to teach my kids to have Healthy Habits and do their part to keep germs away.

 What tools do you have in your germ arsenal?
 I’ve always been a fan of Lysol, so I was very pleased to learn that Lysol® has partnered with the National Education Association (NEA) and National Parent Teacher Association (PTA), with health messages from the CDC, to launch the Healthy Habits Program.
 They are working together to develop materials to educate students on proper hand washing and other techniques to keep germs from spreading and reduce sick days.